Are You Ready for the Falsified Medicines Directive?

-The Falsified Medicines Directive was published in 2011 with the aim of preventing falsified medicines from entering the pharmaceutical supply chain in the European Economic Area.
+The Falsified Medicines Directive (FMD) was published in 2011 with the aim of preventing falsified medicines from entering the pharmaceutical supply chain in the European Economic Area.
 Conformity with the FMD will be required from February 9th, 2019 next.

 The falsification of medicines has long been a problem.
 In recent years the issue has escalated despite the best efforts of agencies such as Medi-Fake.
 As such, there has been a need to introduce a stronger legislative framework to combat the growth of the problem.
 The Falsified Medicines Directive (FMD) has been in place since 2013 and companies have been required to implement aspects of the directive since then.
 Complete conformity with the Falsified Medicines Directive will be required from February 9th 2019.

 In June 2011 the EU Council formally adopted the ‘Falsified Medicines’ Directive.
 This new Directive includes major changes in the provisions with respect to GMP/GDP for APIs and Excipients and will have broad consequences for the industry dealing with these materials.

 The new falsified medicines directive amends directive 2001/83/EC to safeguard public health by introducing new legislation that protects the pharmaceutical supply chain from intrusion by counterfeit medicines.
 The Directive applies since January 2013.